KSWE-2016-17/graphql-findme-full-stack/README.md

 The `--no-cache` option tells the build process to ignore existing caches.
-This may be needed in some situations like if the previous build installed some application which exists in a updated version sinse the last image creation.
+This may be needed in some situations like if the previous build installed some application which exists in an updated version since the last image creation.
 If you leave this option away, the build process recycles caches if possible, which may save lot of time.

-The `--pull` option pulls the latest version of the base image, if there is an updated version of it.
+The `--pull` option pulls the latest version of the base image if there is an updated version of it.
-This option basicly is optional and can be left away, but may be also practical.
+This option basically is optional and can be left away, but may be also practical.

 ### Creating Docker containers

-If you want to force re-create existing containers, e.g. to reset the database, you can run the following command:
+If you want to force recreate existing containers, e.g. to reset the database, you can run the following command: